mozsearch/mozsearch/README.md

     virtualbox that you're using.
 If you don't install this, you may see errors about needing to setup a host network for NFS.
 You don't.
 You need this plugin.
-    - You may need to `vagrant reload` and run `vagrant up` after the plugin has been updated in the VM.
+    - You may need to `vagrant reload` and run `vagrant up --provision` after the plugin has been updated in the VM.
 (That is, you might see the update happen and then see the error.
 The problem is the updated guest extension wasn't immediately used, hence the need to reboot the VM.)